ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Using Libreelec scaffolding and kernel
 =====================================

-In this tutorial, we will simply use an Libreelec or Coreelec image and switch out the root file system location via a hook in the initramfs of the Libreelec kernel.
+In this tutorial, we will simply use an Libreelec or Coreelec image and switch out the root file system and its location via a hook in the initramfs of the Libreelec kernel.

 Getting Libreelec to boot is a very very easy two-step process.
 Stick to their howtos to create and boot the stick, see if it works.
 This will also resize the system partition automatically.